 Luke was born and raised in the golden wheat fields of North Dakota.
 A desire to experience elevation change brought him to pursue his studies in Tacoma at the University of Puget Sound where he graduated with a degree in Political Science.
 After returning to the states from teaching middle school math in Juticalpa, Honduras, Luke moved to Whidbey Island to help his sister on her 6 acre, organic produce farm named Deep Harvest.
 Since the end of the summer harvest season, Luke moved to Seattle and interned at the Domestic Fair Trade Association- an organization committed to working towards a more equitable, diverse, and sustainable food system.
 Besides playing in the dirt, Luke enjoys cooking, reading, frisbee, and getting lost in nature.
 Contact Luke at [email protected].

-Latest blog post: The Tastes of Fall
+Latest blog post: The Final Flavors of Fall

 Natalie is a fruit enthusiast with degrees from Bastyr University and James Madison University.
 With her combined education and work in public health and holistic design, she is passionate about healthy environments and happy people.
 Natalie has a diverse range of experiences from working with volunteers at CrossOver Ministry, an urban public health clinic, to a Seattle coffee shop gardener.
 In her free time she likes to practice bikram yoga in the U-district and likes to try new dance styles at the Massive Monkees Studio: The Beacon.
 Her desire to help people improve their quality of life brought her out the Pacific Northwest and she hasn’t looked back.
 Natalie loves meeting and working with amazing City Fruit volunteers and is also excited because she hasn’t yet met a new fruit she didn’t like!
 Contact Natalie at [email protected].